borthdayzz/key-system/README.md

 - If an invalid or expired key is used, the IP will be banned and added to `banned-ip.json`.
 You can change the name for more security, just make sure to edit the php too.
 - Banned IPs will see a message indicating they are permanently banned.

+## Support
+- For any issues contact borthdayzz on discord

 ## License
 This project is licensed under the MIT License.